thehunmonkgroup/omnifocus-to-taskwarrior/README.md

 #### On the machine running the TaskWarrior client:

- 1. Load the CSV file to the server with TaskWarrior installed, along with the
+ 1. Load the CSV file to the machine with TaskWarrior installed, along with the
     ```omnifocus-to-taskwarrior.py``` script.

  2. Make sure ```omnifocus-to-taskwarrior.py``` is executable then run